14 Things You Should Never Buy at Trader Joe’s

 Even if you don’t have a spiralizer, you can quickly slice zucchini into thin “zoodles” with the help of a julienne peeler.
 Buying them ready-to-cook might save you a few extra minutes, but pound for pound, the zoodles also cost almost twice as much as a whole squash.
 Don’t miss these other 20 shopping tips for all your favorite grocery stores.

-Nuts & Fruits & Honey
+Nuts & Fruit & Honey

 Nuts & Fruit & Honey might sound like nutrition in a jar, but don’t be fooled.
 With the ingredients “bathing” in honey, the calories add up—all the way up to a whopping 300 calories per quarter-cup serving!
 With 26 grams of sugar and almost no vitamins to speak of, this should go on your “skip” list, unless you can limit yourself to a small serving stirred into yogurt.
+Don’t miss the number 1 Trader Joe’s product, according to customers.

-While a gallon of the regular milk is a good deal at Trader Joe’s, the lactose-free version costs 83 cents more than at Walmart.
+While a gallon of regular milk is a good deal at Trader Joe’s, the lactose-free version costs 83 cents more than at Walmart.
 Stick with Trader Joe’s almond milk instead, which costs about $1.10 less than the leading brand.
 Check out these other 40 smart ways to save at the supermarket.

 Broccoli & Cheddar Cheese Quiche